braze-inc/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 When this feature is enabled, the Braze SDK will append the current user's last known JWT to network requests made to Braze Servers.

 {% alert note %}
-Don't worry, initializing with this option alone won't impact data collection in any way, until you start [enforcing authentication](#braze-dashboard).
+Don't worry, initializing with this option alone won't impact data collection in any way, until you start [enforcing authentication](#braze-dashboard) within the Braze Dashboard.
 {% endalert %}

 {% tabs %}